‘View’ Host Meghan McCain Says That She Hates The Show When Joy Behar Isn’t On It With Her

 Meghan McCain and Joy Behar butt heads all the time on The View, where the pair often finds themselves on opposite sides of a discussion.
 While McCain tends to argue from a more conservative perspective, Behar comes from a more liberal viewpoint.
 But the 35-year-old co-host says that while she loves battling it out with Behar, she hates the show when Behar isn’t on it with her.

-To celebrate the 5,000 episode of the show on Thursday, Behar and McCain interviewed each other on Entertainment Tonight, where McCain opened up about the things that she finds to be challenging about filming the series, but her companion on the show isn’t on the list.
+To celebrate the 5,000th episode of the show on Thursday, Behar and McCain interviewed each other on Entertainment Tonight.
+McCain opened up about the things that she finds challenging about filming the series, but her companion on the show isn’t on the list.
 According to USA Today, despite their many conflicts, McCain loves clashing and conversing with her co-host.

 After weighing in on how difficult it can be when the audience expresses their frustration with her opinions, McCain said that she gets emotional when people suggest that she and Behar don’t like one another.